Nail the Interview

 Dress the Part

-You have to look the part – no jeans, please – and you have to bring something to the table that they simply cannot turn down.
-Most people don’t take the trouble to be that shining candidate, but if you want a job badly enough that is exactly what you will strive to become.
+You have to look the part – no jeans, please – and bring something to the table that they cannot turn down.
+Most people don’t take the trouble to be that shining candidate, but if you want a job badly enough, that is precisely what you will strive to become.
 The truth is that most people who are on the other side of the desk are not professional interviewers.

-They’re the team leader that has to bring the right personality onto their team and your interview is your audition for the team.
-So, really, interviews are about anticipating what the company wants from you and molding yourself to that image.
+They’re the team leader who has to bring the right personality onto their team, and your interview is your audition for the team.
+So, interviews are about anticipating what the company wants from you and molding yourself to that image.
 But how do you do that?
-We’ve put together some tips for you, to help you get ready for the biggest meeting of the month!
+We’ve put together some tips for you to help you get ready for the biggest meeting of the month!

 Research

-Having a quick glance over the company website isn’t enough to tell you about the company you are interviewing with.
+Having a glance over the company website isn’t enough to tell you about the company you are interviewing with.
 It’s so much more than knowing exactly what it is they do in their particular industry.
-Your specific computing role needs some research too, even if you have done it before.
-You need to work out why they’re hiring, so checking their company profile and staff list should be your first port of call.
+Your specific computing role needs some research, too, even if you have done it before.
+You need to determine why they’re hiring, so checking their company profile and staff list should be your first step.

 Our Pick